 Cleaning polluted beach/shoreline requires specific techniques and methods according to the characteristics of the site.

-The usage of effective special methods can be impossible and useless in environmentally susceptible areas, and the clean-up operations must be explicitly designed for every single case.
+The usage of effective unique methods can be impossible and useless in environmentally susceptible areas, and the clean-up operations must be explicitly designed for every single case.
 Sites are often difficult to access, and significant differences between high and low tide may complicate the operations.

 A sand cleaning machine, beach cleaners is a vehicle that drags a raking or sifting device over beach sand to remove rubbish and other foreign matter.
 They are manually self-pulled vehicles on tracks or wheels or pulled by quad-bike or tractor.
 Seaside cities use beach cleaning machines to combat the problems of litter left by beach patrons, and other pollution washed up on their shores.
 A chief task in beach cleaning strategies is finding the best way to handle the waste matter on the beaches, taking into consideration beach erosion and changing the terrain.